 Rheault was, prior to this incident, a rising star in the SF community.
 He was considered a great candidate to make General Officer.
 His career, hitherto on the fast track, was ruined.
 Project GAMMA was shut down in March 1970.
 An official Army history of the Green Berets, published after the Vietnam War, did not mention Project GAMMA or Detachment B-57 despite the high level of intelligence garnered.
 Although the Pentagon has declassified much material about Green Beret cross-border operations inside Laos and Cambodia, nothing on Project GAMMA has ever been made available.

 Rheault retired and quickly took a position with the Outward Bound program in Maine.
 He remained there until his death in October of 2013, just two weeks shy of his 89th birthday.
 He refused interviews and book deals on the incident.
 He was working on a book about SF in Vietnam but never got it published because publishers wanted him to discuss the entire “Green Beret Affair,” something he wouldn’t do.
 Eventually, his friend Simpson published the book titled Green Berets, The First Thirty Years.
 Rheault never tried to profit himself in any way over the affair.

 He later worked with veterans of Iraq and Afghanistan — two other unpopular wars.

 What does the entire affair mean to the SF and Special Operations Forces of today?
 There still remains within the Big Army some of that petty jealousy and distaste for Special Operations and Special Forces in general.

-In the shadowy world in which the SOF operate today with constant changes in the Rules of Engagement (ROE), troops will always have that question of whether a kill is “a good one.”
+In the shadowy world in which special operations forces operate today with constant changes in the Rules of Engagement (ROE), troops will always have that question of whether a kill is “a good one.”